alxhill/alxhill.dev/topics/zizi.md

 - [UNetCondition2D rewritten to be simpler](https://github.com/cloneofsimo/minSDXL)
 - [Curated Transformers library - huggingface but if the code was good.
 LLMs only at the moment](https://github.com/explosion/curated-transformers)

+## 2023-10-09

+- Few weeks since I've written anything about the status here.
+Key changes:
+  - Jake has trained a vid2vid model that only takes in the openpose and had some good results - pretty close to the full denspose + flownet + openpose models used before.
+The performance is also good (~2.6fps on his 1080 Ti GPU).
+Will likely end up using this model over the diffusion models for realtime perf, given the challenges both training and using a diffusion model for inference.
+  - Getting the vid2vid code to _work_ without resorting to the wild west of very specific versions of every dependency was...a challenge.
+Thankfully we got it working in the end without using the messy scripts and AWS AMIs Jake used, and I've added a `pyproject.toml` file to the repo to ease reproducability (tbd on if it genuinely does, but it's at least a better foundation).
+  - The OpenPose codebase will be annoying to get working - it uses the CMake GUI to build and hasn't been updated in a while.
+Sigh.
+Plus will need to be built with GPU (i.e CUDA) support, might not be possible from a macOS host.

 ## 2023-08-16

 ### Modeling